jundalisay/spblist/content/en/material/principles/part-1/chapter-02.md

 {{< img src="/graphics/super/cartesian.png" alt="Cartesian planes" >}}

+The Physical Cartesian Plane is used mostly by the Spatial Layer, as the basis for space-time coordinates.

 ### The Aethereal Cartesian Plane

+The Aethereal Cartesian Plane is a polar coordinate that is primarily used for the Aethereal layer.
+- It is used to plot the timespace particle
-The Aethereal Cartesian Plane is a polar coordinate that has a single origin space or point that has a circumference or area that changes per unit of time.
+- It has a single origin space or point that has a circumference or area that changes per unit of time.

 It is similar to an MP3 visualizer that shows the different frequences relative to, and around, the central point.